HC dismisses appeal challenging Varanasi court order allowing 'puja' in Gyanvapi mosque's cellar | Law-Order

 The high court said worship in the ''Vyas Tehkhana'' will continue.

-Dismissing both the appeals, Justice Rohit Ranjan Agarwal said, ''After going through the entire records of the case and considering the arguments of the parties concerned, the court did not find any ground to interfere in the judgment passed by the district judge on January 17, appointing the Varanasi district magistrate as the receiver of the property, as well as the order dated January 31 by which the district court permitted puja in the tehkhana.''
-Justice Agarwal had reserved his verdict in the matter on February 15 after hearing the counsel for the parties.
+Dismissing the appeals, Justice Agarwal said, ''After going through the entire records of the case and considering the arguments of the parties concerned, the court did not find any ground to interfere in the judgment passed by the district judge on January 17, appointing the Varanasi district magistrate as the receiver of the property, as well as the order dated January 31 by which the district court permitted puja in the tehkhana.''
+The high court judge had reserved his verdict in the matter on February 15 after hearing the counsel for the parties.

-The appeals before the high court were filed by the Anjuman Intezamia Mosque Committee that manages the affairs of the Gyanvapi mosque in Varanasi.
+The Anjuman Intezamia Mosque Committee manages the affairs of the Gyanvapi mosque.
+It moved the high court on February 2, hours after the Supreme Court refused to hear its plea against the district court order and asked it to approach the high court.

+The district court ruled on January 31 that a Hindu priest can perform prayers before the idols in the southern cellar of the mosque.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)